Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 - To accomplish this, Google uses machine learning AI to figure out which ad type is “relevant” to a given search.

-- As a result, advertisers who use automation for Google Ads (formerly Google AdWords) tend to get their products shown in front of a broader audience who they may not have necessarily targeted manually.
+- As a result, advertisers who use automation for Google Ads (formerly Google AdWords) tend to get their products shown in front of a broader audience that they may not have necessarily targeted manually.

 We’ve already seen the proof.
 Our digital marketing team frequently uses automated campaigns to expand traffic, boost awareness of our clients’ brands, and improve efficiency.

-Therefore, if you want to prevent being left behind by your competitors, it’s time to start (smartly) using these Google Ads options.
 In this blog, we’ll show you how, detailing the four kinds of automation available to you and our recommended practices for each.

-Our Recommended Google Ads Automation Strategies
+Inflow’s Recommended Google Ads Automation Strategies

 Below, we’ll explain how these capabilities can help optimize your Google Ads accounts and which crucial things you should keep in mind when using them.